extrawurst/extrawurst.github.io/_posts/2020/2020-12-26-unity-flatbuffers.md

 root_type Ghosts;
 ```

-Here you can see why our use case was particularly tough for the garbage collector in unity since we are dealing with a lot of small individually allocated objects.
+Here you can see why our use case was particularly tough for the garbage collector in Unity since we are dealing with a lot of small individually allocated objects.

+If you want to to more about the differences of `table` and `struct` you can find all details about the schema here: [Flatbuffers Schema](https://google.github.io/flatbuffers/flatbuffers_guide_writing_schema.html)

 ## Code generation

-When it comes to the pipeline required to get this working I was disappointed at how little was available: no easy docker container to get `flatc` (the schema transpiler) working cross platform, no ready built .net library for unity to get started.
+When it comes to the pipeline required to get this working I was disappointed at how little was available: no easy docker container to get `flatc` (the schema transpiler) working cross platform, no ready built .net library for Unity to get started.

 So I built this and open sourced it on our company github: [gameroasters/flatbuffers-unity](https://github.com/gameroasters/flatbuffers-unity-docker)